IsWladi/Gittory/README.md

 - `:Gittory backup`: Restores the initial working directory to the state it was in when NeoVim was launched.

+For more detailed documentation about Gittory, you can use the command `:help gittory` within Neovim.

 ## Contributing

 If you would like to contribute to the development of Gittory, you can do so by submitting a pull request or opening an issue on the project’s GitHub repository.